WylieYYYY/shellfront/README.md

 ### Features:
 - Undecorated popup and decorated window style;
 - Customise command to toggle, activate, or deactivate;
-- Uses GTK3 and VTE, portable between linux computers;
+- Uses GTK3 and VTE, portable between Linux computers;
 - Integrate to other applications as C library;
 - Simple and intuitive, one struct for configuration and can be added in under 10 lines of code;

 ### Setup
-1. Download the compressed package from [here](https://gitlab.com/WylieYYYY/shellfront/-/jobs/artifacts/master/download?job=build-pkg) and extract to a directory with a name without whitespaces.
-If the `pipeline` indicator shows `running`, please wait for it to complete, a new build is coming out.
+1. Download the `build ready version` from the `releases` tab on the side and extract to a directory with a name without whitespaces.
 Then, install the following packages.
 2. Install the following packages:
    For ArchLinux: `gtk3 vte3`
    For Ubuntu: `libgtk-3-dev libvte-2.91-dev`
    Other distros should also install GTK and VTE development package from repositories or build from source.
+3. Change to the ShellFront directory by using `cd`
-3. ShellFront can then be installed by using `./configure && make` and `sudo make install`
+4. ShellFront can then be installed by using `./configure && make` and `sudo make install`

+#### Testing (Not required for normal use)
+> The test is automatically run with each push, so it is not required to run manually.

+4. Finish step 3 from setup above, and install the `gcovr` package.
+5. Build with `./configure --enable-unit-tests && make` and run it by using `SHELL='/bin/bash';src/test`.
+6. Check the result with `gcovr -r src -e 'src/t_*'` (append optional `-b` flag for branch coverage).

 The package can be uninstalled by using `sudo make uninstall` in the same directory.
 ### Using directly in terminal